 Deliver relevant content

 As always, content is everything, so you need to put all your efforts into creating valuable, targeted and engaging emails.
-If a person voluntarily unsubscribes from your mailing list, that could probably be a sign of ineffective content.
+If a person voluntarily unsubscribes from your mailing list, that is probably be a sign of ineffective content.
 Always remember that your main focus should be on bringing value to your subscribers.

 Segment your list by interest